Airport Lounges: Edinburgh's Aspire Lounge (EDI)

 Brad Chase

-Brad Chase is an executive advisor with 20+ years of experience leading international communications programs for Fortune 500 companies, non-profits, startups, politicians and public policy campaigns.
+Founder of Chase Global, Brad is an executive advisor with 20+ years of experience leading international communications programs for Fortune 500 companies, nonprofits, startups, politicians, and public policy campaigns.

-A professional storyteller and crisis manager, Chase has worked on thousands of headline news stories with top-tier media outlets — including Agence France-Presse, Associated Press, BBC, CNBC, CNN, NBC News, The New York Times, NPR, Reuters, Wall Street Journal and many more.
+A professional storyteller and crisis manager, he has worked on thousands of headline news stories with top-tier media outlets — including Agence France-Presse, Associated Press, BBC, CNBC, CNN, NBC News, The New York Times, NPR, Reuters, The Wall Street Journal, and many more.

-Chase was recognized by PR News in 2011 as one of the industry's 30 Under 30.
-He has also been an adjunct professor at the University of Southern California's Annenberg School of Journalism, as well as at the University of San Francisco.
+Brad was recognized by PR News in 2011 as one of the industry’s 30 Under 30.
+He has also been an adjunct professor at the University of Southern California’s Annenberg School for Communication and Journalism, as well as at the University of San Francisco.

 Previous